Agriculture and Irrigation System

 - Tube Well

 More than 90% of the country’s agriculture, which is a large part of GPD (Gross Domestic Product), depends upon irrigation systems.
 75% of Pakistan is irrigated and 25% is rain-fed.
-Even in rain-fed areas, rainwater is insufficient for irrigation.
+There is such a shortage of water that even in rainy areas rainwater is insufficient for irrigation.

 Rainfall mostly happens in the northern areas of Pakistan and there is snowfall in winter which melts and brings water in the form of rivers in the plains.
-Water is also stored by tying dams on the rivers.
-This not only generates electricity but also irrigates the agricultural lands of the entire country by constructing canals from dams.
+Water is also stored in dams that are tied on the rivers.

 In short, the irrigation system of Pakistan consists of:

-The most important source of water in Pakistan is the Indus River.
-Indus River is like a backbone of agriculture and it plays a vital role in food production in Pakistan.
+Indus River is the most important source of water in Pakistan.
+Indus River is the backbone of agriculture and it plays a vital role in food production in Pakistan.

-The other two aids which come out in Afghanistan include:
+The two rivers which come out in Afghanistan are:

-The average annual flow of the Indus River is 146 MAF million acre-feet which only 106 MAF flows into the canals.
+The average annual flow of the Indus River is 146 MAF million acre-feet while only 106 MAF flows into the canals.

 Indus Basin Irrigation System

 The total area of the Indus Basin (Sindh Taas) is 1.12 million square kilometers.
-It is divided into 47% in Pakistan, 39% in India, 8% in China, and 6% in Afghanistan.
-The Indus Basin flows from the Himalayan mountains in the north to the arid plains of Sindh in the South, and finally in the Arabian Sea near the Pakistani international port in the city of Karachi.
+The Indus Basin flows from the Himalayan mountains in the north to the arid plains of Sindh in the South, and finally into the Arabian Sea near the Pakistani international port in the city of Karachi.

 Indus Basin of Pakistan

-In Pakistan, the Indus Basin covers an area of about 520,000 square kilometers.
-Most of which come from the entire province of Punjab and Khyber Pakhtunkhwa and most from the eastern region of Sindh and Baluchistan.
+In Pakistan, the Indus Basin covers an area of about 520,000 square kilometers which comes from Punjab and KPK, and also from Balochistan and easter areas of Sindh.
 Its drainage area is in India, which covers about 440,000 square km or about 14% of the country.
 These include various Indian states of